 What Our Customers Can Expect from the DOCSIS 3.1 Upgrade

-OTELCO is converting 54 of our 70 analog TV channels to exclusively digital.
-Those 54 channels will free up 216 new channels we can use to send high-quality TV and Internet.
-For the time being, we are just switching to a new, smaller analog line up*, which you can see to your left.
+OTELCO is converting 53 of our 70 analog TV channels to exclusively digital.
+Those 53 channels will free up 216 new channels we can use to send high-quality TV and Internet.
+We are just switching to a new, smaller analog line up*, which you can see to your left.
 To reflect that channel line-up, existing analog customers will see a $9 decrease in their monthly bill.

 Eventually, all our customers will need to convert to digital TV.
 If you are unsure of whether you are accessing our analog or digital line-up, take a look at your TV.
 Is there a set-top box there?
 If the answer to that question is no, then that TV is receiving our analog line up and will need a digital set-top box to get all 70 channels going forward.

 As our digital subscribers may already know, set-top boxes are rented for $6 a month.
 To ease that transition for our customers, we will be waving the first six months’ rental fee for one digital set-top box.
 Please keep in mind that every TV you want to have all 70 channels transmitted to will now require that set-top box.
 Digital customers that are currently renting one set-top box but want to access the full 70 channels on another TV will need an additional box.
 Do not worry, though, our six-month promotion will also be available to those digital customers.